-Oscar Rios Pohirieth recounts his immigrant journey from Mexico to Lincoln, Nebraska.
-Oscar arrived in the United States with only $150 in his pocket.
+Immigrant journey of Oscar Rios Pohirieth who arrived from Mexico to Lincoln, Nebraska with only $150 in his pocket.

 In 1991, violence and political turmoil in Mexico pushed Oscar Rios Pohirieth to come to the United States at the age of 18.
 With only $150, his parents’ savings, in his pocket, Oscar embarked on a journey filled with surprises like seeing snow for the first time, automatic doors at a Target store, and the fear of settling in a country where nothing looked or sounded familiar.